Exhibit detail photographs

 Please type-in this e-mail address

-We got in June 2010 the Receiver - IF module of the Freya radar (~ 125 MHz)
+We got on long-term loan, in June 2010 the Receiver - IF module of the Freya radar (~ 125 MHz)

 The upper compartments is carrying the tuneable receiver section (~ 125 MHz).
 The pre-amplifier is being mounted inside the ceramic case (105).
 The mixer valve is inside case (106).
 The upper valve with its puller is type RL12T1 and represents the first local oscillator.
 The grey valves below the front-end compartments are type AF100.
 A rather high-mu broad-band valve type.
 For some time, even Philips have bought this valve type, until they had their own superior EF50 broad-band valves